 Rockingham Beach Foreshore Revitalisation Stage One

-Works on the Rockingham Beach Foreshore Revitalisation has recommenced.
+Works on the Rockingham Beach Foreshore Revitalisation are progressing well.

 The new-look Railway Terrace will remain open at all times, with intermittent works taking place to complete the above-ground furniture and landscaping.

 The Beach Plaza and Boardwalk to Val Street will have staged fencing, with construction tailored to minimise the impact.

 Pedestrian access will be maintained at all times with nearby on-street parking available, as well as carparks at Flinders Lane, Wanliss Street, behind the Gary Holland Community Centre and Rockingham Museum.

 Drone Footage at 31 July 2019

 Things to look out for in August 2019

 - Installation of memorial plaques